 Reports indicate that over 70% or more gutters nationally are seamless.
 The down side to seamless gutters is that it may cost a little more to have a gutter installer come out to your job site.

 However, you will have fewer seams, which will mean less leaks and it will also be safer to have a professional seamless gutter installer.
 All aluminum gutters come in varying thicknesses or gauges: .032, .027, .025 and .019.
 Aluminum gutters come in many colors, can be painted, and do not rust.

-Regardless of what type of gutter system you choose, gutters and roofs need maintenance.
 If you have open rain gutters, they should be cleaned at least twice a year: in the Spring after trees bud, dropping flowers acorns, and seed pods; and in the fall after they drop their leaves.
 Depending on weather conditions where you live, an additional cleaning or two may also be necessary.